-Notting Hill Carnival is Europe’s biggest annual street festival, attracting around two million people to west London every August bank holiday.
+Notting Hill Carnival is Europe’s biggest annual street festival.
+Taking place on Sunday August 28 to Monday August 29 2016, it annually attracts around two million people to west London every August bank holiday.
 It can be overwhelming even for seasoned carnivalgoers, let alone first-time attendees – so we asked a few Carnival experts to share their knowledge.
 Scroll down for their advice on how to have a ball at Notting Hill as well as some Carnival memories.

 RECOMMENDED: Read the full Notting Hill Carnival guide

 MC and singer Ms Dynamite has been going to Carnival for most of her life.

 ‘Essential kit: comfortable shoes, a bottle of water, a pack of wet wipes (or hand sanitiser) and a warm hoodie (that can be wrapped around your waist until it suddenly below zero in the eve).
 Also, bring your best vibes ready for a great time.
 Follow some floats as well as the cool sound systems, definitely try some good West Indian cuisine, and just be free and let the vibes take you.’

 ‘Everyone should go to Carnival with a free spirit.
 I’m a believer in the laws of attraction: just go and let your hair down.
 Look for Jah Observer – it’s real, old, proper roots dub.
 As a teenager listening to that I used to be like, “Oh Dad, here we go again”, but it is great.
 It won’t be everyone’s cup of tea but if you want to revisit my childhood experience, that’s the one.
 Also, find where the Heartless Crew are because they never fail to get me going.